Travel safety

 Know the local laws

 Feast your eyes on the local laws section of a guidebook or website before you travel.
 You might think it’s OK to act on holiday as you do at home, but many countries have far stiffer penalties for misdemeanours than we have in the UK.
 Messing about with drugs can get you executed in Thailand and even seemingly innocuous gestures are offensive to some.
 In March 2010 a middle-aged Indian couple were jailed for three months for kissing in Dubai.
+We’ve got an article on weird laws around the world if you’d like to brush up on some more info.

 Just say no

 If someone sidles up to you and asks you to carry a package through customs for them, follow the decades-old anti-drugs advice and just say no. It might seem face-smackingly obvious but there are people rotting in foreign jails right now who claim to have fallen for this routine, only to discover that the harmless package is, in fact, jammed full of mind-bending illegal drugs.
 Who’d have thunk it?
+Check out this true story about being tricked into smuggling drugs for a real life example.

 Wear a helmet